 Do you ever watch someone dance and wonder how they come up with moves so easily?

-Dance is a form of expression, not a military drill, but great dancers often master a specific set of moves that they can fall back on again and again.
+Great dancers often master a specific set of moves that they can fall back on again and again.

 When I first started dancing at parties, the 2 Step was the first move that truly came naturally to me.